 Dark hardwood floor stains can completely change the look of a room.
 White oak floors can suddenly become dark and blend into one of two very different styles.
 With historic homes, dark floors can be paired with antique furnishings for a very classic look that is both minimalist and striking.

 If you desire a contemporary home decor, the dark stain allows you to focus on creating contrast with monochromatic floors, furniture, and walls.
 Either way, you end up with a dramatic finish.

-If you want to keep your hardwood floors in the traditional sphere, there are many natural brown stains that will enhance the natural color of your oak, maple, cherry, and walnut floors without going too light or too dark.
+If you want to keep your hardwood floors in the traditional sphere, there are many natural brown stains that will enhance the natural color of your dark wood such as oak, maple, cherry, and walnut floors without going too light or too dark.

 Choosing a medium-toned wood stain is a great way to refresh a floor that you may already love, but that needs a bit of an upgrade.

 Another way to create dramatic change in a wood floor is by using very light or gray stains.
 These neutral stains help lighten an otherwise crowded or dark room, make small spaces seem larger, and take traditional wood floors and make them contemporary.